All about yeast infections

 Are there ways to prevent yeast infections?

-There are a few ways women can lower their chances of a yeast infection.
-First, it’s best to avoid douching, because douching can throw off the normal bacteria levels in your vagina.
-It’s also a good idea to avoid scented feminine products, and to change any tampons, pads, or liners as often as you can.
-Wearing cotton underwear and avoiding extremely tight clothes helps lower excess moisture that bacteria likes to grow in, and finally, wiping front to back and reducing one’s time in hot tubs and pools can reduce unhealthy exposure to certain bacteria.
+There are a few ways lower the chances of a yeast infection.
+First, it’s best to avoid douching, because douching can throw off the normal pH levels in your vagina.
+It’s also a good idea to avoid scented feminine products and washes, and to change any tampons, pads, or liners as often as you can.
+Wearing cotton underwear and avoiding extremely tight clothes helps lower excess moisture that yeast likes to grow in.
+Wiping front to back keeps fecal material away from your vaginal opening, and reducing one’s time in hot tubs and removing wet bathing suits quickly limits the heat and damp to that area that yeast loves.

 Yeast infections are definitely uncomfortable, so if you think you might have one, schedule an appointment with your provider.
 The sooner you start treatment, the sooner the infection – and all its unpleasant symptoms – will go away.